 Ireland and Cinema: The Best Movies Filmed in Ireland to Watch when You’re not Traveling

 Years ago watching movies was one of my favorite pastimes.
 It’s not hard to guess that adventures to faraway places and stories based on cultural aspects were the best fit for my taste.
 They still are.
-The only difference is that I don’t spend that much time watching movies any longer.
+The only difference is that I don’t spend so much time watching movies any longer.

 Yet after my 4-day trip to the Emerald Isle and following recommendations by some Irish folks, I was eager to further explore Ireland, this time through the movies filmed here.
 Even though I spend more time traveling through the pages of books now, nothing can replace a good movie.
 It’s especially true when, for some reasons, travels have to be put on halt.